Danon Scorpion

-Danon Scorpion (ダノンスコーピオン foaled 22 February 2019) is a Japanese Thoroughbred racehorse.
+Danon Scorpion (ダノンスコーピオン foaled 22 February 2019) is a former Japanese Thoroughbred racehorse.
 He was one of the leading two-year-old colts in Japan in 2021 when he won his first two races including the Hagi Stakes and then ran third in the Asahi Hai Futurity Stakes.
 As a three-year-old he ran poorly on his seasonal debut but then recorded victories in the Arlington Cup and NHK Mile Cup.

 Background

 Danon Scorpion is a bay horse with a narrow white blaze bred in Japan by K I Farm.
 During his track career he carried the red and white colours of Danox Co Ltd the business software enterprise of his owner Masahiro Noda, and was trained by Takayuki Yasuda.

 He was from the first crop of foals sired by Lord Kanaloa, an outstanding sprinter-miler who was the 2013 Japanese Horse of the Year.
 Lord Kanaloa's other progeny include Almond Eye, Saturnalia and Tagaloa.
 Danon Scorpion is the second foal of his dam Lexie Lou, an outstanding Canadian racemare whose wins included the Queen's Plate and two legs of the Canadian Triple Tiara.
 At the 2016 Keeneland November Sale she sold for $1 million to KI Farm and after being bred to Frankel in 2017 she was exported to Japan.